 "I had an ex who I met on the street after we broke up, asked him where he was living and he lied on the spot, pointing to a commercial building in the street where we were standing and said 'there'.
 It was clearly not residential but he insisted so I dropped it.
 He was a WILD liar."

-These are the kind of lies that are blatantly outrageous (either in the telling or with the minimum of fact checking), yet told with a straight face.
-They are not what you’d call normal lying, which is defined as "defensive and told to avoid the consequences of truth telling", be it to protect someone else, avoid punishment or ease general conversation.
+These are the kind of lies that are blatantly outrageous (either in the telling or with the minimum of fact-checking), yet told with a straight face.
+They are not what you’d call normal lying, which is defined as "defensive and told to avoid the consequences of truth-telling", be it to protect someone else, avoid punishment or ease general conversation.
 Pathological lying, on the other hand, is much harder to explain.

 That’s the case not just for the general public but for professionals who work in psychology, too.
-In many ways it feels impossible to find a clear definition of pathological lying, whether it is distinct from compulsive lying and what drives it.
-This is complicated by the fact we live in a deeply digital world, where lying is apparently easier to do online than face to face, making the kinds of fabrications that boost your self-esteem or feed your narcissism that much harder to uncover.
+In many ways, it feels impossible to find a clear definition of pathological lying, whether it is distinct from compulsive lying and what drives it.
+This is complicated by the fact we live in a deeply digital world, where lying is apparently easier to do online than face to face, making the kinds of fabrications that boost your self-esteem or feed your narcissism that is much harder to uncover.
 In an effort to understand it, we’ve done the legwork of finding out what we mean when we say someone’s a pathological liar and how to respond if you think someone in your life is one.

 Simply put, pathological lying is a compulsive behaviour where the lies have no clear personal benefit or motivation or are out of proportion to any perceived benefit or motivation.
 Dr Patapia Tzotzoli, a clinical psychologist, tells Refinery29: "The behaviour seems to be the result of more internalised motivations such as to enhance self-esteem, an act of defence or narcissistic gratification.
 People who pathologically lie demonstrate an impaired ability to distinguish between fiction and reality and it is often observed that the lie eventually wins power over the pathological liar and he loses mastery of his own lies."